 • Equal Voices: supports, sustains and empowers LGBTIQ Christians to express their religious identity in community with others: https://equalvoices.org.au/

 What do William Shakespeare and the Church have in common?
 Perhaps it is to do with the big questions explored and in the way, at their best, they both address the human condition, hold a prophetic role in society and speak truth in both direct and mythological forms.
 Dr Rob Pensalfini joins the podcast to talk with Dom, Peter and Sue about some of these biggest questions, tracking the ways theatre and the church have evolved and what this reveals about the passion and pathos of the human condition.
-Rob is Associate Professor of linguistics and drama at The University of Queensland and Artistic Director of the Queensland Shakespeare Ensemble and you can download this podcast here
+Rob is Associate Professor of linguistics and drama at The University of Queensland and Artistic Director of the Queensland Shakespeare Ensemble.

 Content warning: This conversation talks about child sexual abuse and trauma.
 If anything in this conversation causes distress, support is available through the providers listed below.